halilbeytorun/DesignPatternsWithModernCpp/Guidelines.md

-##  Gudideline 1: Understand the Importance of Software Design
+##  Guideline 1: Understand the Importance of Software Design
 ### Features are not software design
 The essential code properties we can say are probably: readability, testability, maintainability, extensiblity, reusability and scalability.
 But to achieve these properties does not come from features of the language.
 The structure of the program is responsible for these properties.